MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/file-api-configuration.md

 - To specify files that do not have an extension, use '.'
 - Do not specify the '.' character when specifying the key for a specific file extension; for example, use `HKEY_LOCAL_MACHINE\Software\Microsoft\MSIPC\FileProtection\TXT` to specify settings for .txt files.
 (Do not use `HKEY_LOCAL_MACHINE\Software\Microsoft\MSIPC\FileProtection\.TXT`).

-Set the **Encryption** value in the key to specify protection behavior.
+To specify the protection behavior, set the **Encryption** value in the key.
 If the **Encryption** value is not set, the default behavior for the file type is observed.

 ### `HKEY_LOCAL_MACHINE\Software\Microsoft\MSIPC\FileProtection\<EXT>\Encryption*`